borkdude/blog/posts/all-the-ways-to-shell-out-in-babashka.md

+{:categories #{"clojure"}, :date "2021-11-04", :preview true}

+# All the ways to shell out in babashka

 [Babashka](https://github.com/babashka/babashka) is a fast starting native scripting tool for Clojure.
 Like in bash, it's common to call other programs, also known as "shelling out".